Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 ## Introduction
-As transformer models increase in size, the computational (and therefore financial) cost of running inference also grows.
+As transformer models increase in size, the computational cost of running inference also grows.
 Many companies now face the challenge of deploying state-of-the-art models in a cost-effective way.

 This has led to a surge in interest for optimizing transformer inference.
 There are a range of techniques available [1], including: